Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Simulation Results

-Then we show the decoding performance of our FFNN-based decoder for heavy hexagon codes of distances 3, 5, and 7 for bitflip noise model on data qubit along with measurement, and stabilizer error for three cases, i.e. without gauge equivalence, with search-based gauge equivalence minimization, and with rank-based gauge equivalence minimization.
-Our FFNN based model outperforms the performance of the existing MWPM decoder.
-We also show that the performance of FFNN with gauge equivalence is better than FFNN without gauge equivalence, and also the performance of search based and rank based gauge equivalence is more or less equal.
-We then produce the comparison of decoding time (in seconds) needed for distance 5 and 7 heavy hexagon code in case of FFNN based decoder for 3 different case - without gauge equivalence, with search based gauge equivalence and with rank based gauge equivalence which supports the fact that rank based gauge equivalence method is faster than search based gauge equivalence minimization (Fig \ref{fig:timecompgauge}).
-Though the time needed for the basic FFNN decoder is much lesser than search based gauge or rank based gauge but the decoding performance is poorer as we have already stated.
+We show the decoding performance of our FFNN-based decoder for heavy hexagonal codes of distances 3, 5, and 7 for bit flip noise model on data qubit along with measurement, and stabilizer error for three cases, i.e. without gauge equivalence, with search-based gauge equivalence, and with rank-based gauge equivalence.
+Our FFNN based model outperforms the existing MWPM decoder.
+We also show that the performance of FFNN with gauge equivalence is better than that of FFNN without gauge equivalence, and also the performance of search based and rank based gauge equivalence is more or less equal.
+We then present the comparison of decoding time (in seconds) needed for distance 3, 5 and 7 heavy hexagonal code in case of FFNN based decoder for three cases, namely without gauge equivalence, with search based gauge equivalence and with rank based gauge equivalence.
+This supports the fact that rank based gauge equivalence method is faster than search based gauge equivalence (Fig \ref{fig:timecompgauge}).
+Although the time needed for the basic FFNN decoder is much less than that for the search based gauge or rank based gauge equivalence methods but the decoding performance is poorer as already mentioned above.

-In Fig.~\ref{fig:result2MWPMvsML}, we show the increase in the logical error probability with physical error probability $p$, which is the probability of error per step in the heavy hexagonal code cycle.
+Fig.~\ref{fig:result2MWPMvsML} shows the variation in the logical error probability with physical error probability $p$ with and without the application of gauge equivalence.

 In Table~\ref{tab:result2MWPMvsML} we note the threshold value for MWPM and FFNN based decoders (With and Without Using Gauge equivalence) and pseudo-threshold values for both decoders in case of distance 3, 5, and 7, for this same noise model.
 Here we observe $\sim 1.15\times $ (that is about $\sim 14\%$) increase in the threshold for ML-decoders using gauge equivalence as compared to ML-decoders without using gauge equivalence.